Software Development

 There are many reasons why you'd want to work for trading firms (besides the money) and most of them like Valkyrie will hire juniors.

-Every day you are the race car engineer of software like how they will rebuild an engine and retune the car after each race to squeeze out more optimization that's what you do at many of the fun firms.
-There's also work in building high-performance math/AI models and fancy client dashboards.
+Every day you are the race car engineer of software similar to how they will rebuild an engine and retune the car after each race to squeeze out more optimization that's what you do at many of the fun firms.
+There's also work in building high-performance math/AI models and fancy client dashboards or even FPGAs.

 Recruiters

 Jove Intl, Oxford Knight, Reload Search, and ex-employees who have quit to become recruiters.
 They hire internationally for Chicago, NYC, Austin, London, Sydney, Hong Kong, Mumbai, Shanghai, Tokyo, and now Singapore seems to be the location everyone is opening offices these days.
-LinkedIn is trash but works fine for harvesting recruiter offers.
+LinkedIn is trash for applying directly but works fine as a net for harvesting recruiter offers.

 Selection

-I got to try their fancy recruiter tools and paid access to LinkedIn to see the minefield of bad candidates they have to filter.
+I got to try their fancy recruiter tools to see the minefield of bad candidates they have to filter.

-They told me all resumes are reviewed manually there's no automated ATS or applicant tracking system.
-USACO training or competitive background in anything from sports to math stands out, so-called modern C++ meaning C++20/23 stands out but is not necessary as any firm will train you.
+They told me all resumes are reviewed manually there's no automated applicant tracking system.
+USACO training or competitive background in anything from sports to math stands out because everything in finance is hyper competitive and it shows you have some kind of drive and can teach yourself.
+Experience in 'modern C++' meaning C++20/23 stands out but any firm will train you so long as you already know at least one language well.
 You never advertise yourself as a junior, companies will hire anyone who knows how to sell themselves and can pass the competence filters.

 Campus recruiting